Prince Peter August of Saxe-Coburg and Gotha: Republic and exile

 Dom Pedro Augusto learned of the military coup that resulted in the Proclamation of the Republic hours after the incident, when returning from a horseback ride.

 Forced by the provisional government to go into exile, on 17 November, at dawn, all members of the Imperial family - with the exception of Dom Augusto, who was in circumnavigation with the Imperial Navy in the East - boarded the steamer Alagoas and were escorted by the battleship Riachuelo up to the limits of the Brazilian territorial waters.
-It was aboard the Alagoas that Prince had his first psychotic break-down: he tried to strangle the captain, accusing him of having taken a bribe in order to kill everyone on board.
+It was aboard the Alagoas that the Prince had his first psychotic break-down: he tried to strangle the captain, accusing him of having taken a bribe in order to kill everyone on board.
 Restrained and locked in his cabin, he was stricken with persecutory delusions, and ended up wrapping his body in a lifeguard buoy, fearing that the ship was being bombed.
 With alternating phases of excitement and lethargy, Pedro Augusto threw bottles overboard with requests for help.
 There are records of at least one of these messages, found in a bottle on Maragogi beach.

-Having arrived in his European exile, Pedro Augusto was taken for psychiatric treatment in Graz (Austria).
-A few weeks later he was discharged and met with his grandparents when they received the news of the death of Dona Teresa Cristina, the only family ally in his pretensions to the throne.
+Having arrived in his European exile, Pedro Augusto was taken for psychiatric treatment in Graz, Austria.
+A few weeks later he was discharged and met with his grandparents when they received the news of the death of Dona Teresa Cristina, the only family member ally in his pretensions to the throne.
 With the move of the family to Cannes, he contacted old supporters and tried to plan the monarchical restoration in Brazil.
 However, his psychological situation deteriorated further, and the few monarchists still active soon withdrew their support from the prince.